martin-ockajak/automorph/doc/overview/README.md

 ## Features

 * **Powerful** - client and server API bindings are generated directly from public methods of existing API classes
-* **Modular** - various integration plugins can be combined to match required effect type, message format and message transport protocol
+* **Modular** - various integration plugins can be combined to match required effect type, message format and transport protocol
 * **Clean** - request/response metadata can be manipulated using transport protocol agnostic abstraction
 * **Fast** - optimized API binding code is generated during compilation
 * **Safe** - generated API bindings are type checked during compilation